 What is bone cancer?

-- Osteosarcoma: The most common bone cancer is osteosarcoma. (“Osteo” means bone.)
-Osteosarcoma develops in the cells where new bone tissue forms.
-It can begin in any bone, but it usually develops at the ends of large bones such as the legs and arms.
-Doctors most commonly diagnose osteosarcoma in children and teenagers.
+- Osteosarcoma: The most common type of bone cancer, osteosarcoma develops in the cells where new bone tissue forms.
+It can start in any bone, but it usually begins at the ends of large bones such as the arms and legs.
+Providers most commonly diagnose osteosarcoma in children and teenagers.